Konijima/PZ-Random-Sound-Events/README.md

   *Contains 3 nuke explosion sounds.*

 - **Animals**
-  *Contains 3 bear & 3 wolf sounds.*
+  *Contains 3 bear, 3 wolf, 2 boar, 1 cat, 2 hawk sounds.*

 > Activate the packs that you want and if needed disabled them in the Sandbox Options.